 This is a required five-week clinical rotation conducted in both the inpatient and outpatient setting.
 The purpose of this rotation is to educate the physician assistant student in the diagnosis, management, and treatment of acute and chronic medical problems seen in the internal medicine practice.
 This rotation emphasizes the pathophysiology, evaluation, diagnosis and management of systemic diseases and surgical conditions unique to the clinical practice of Internal Medicine.
-Inclusion of proper data collection through history and physical examination, formulation of accurate problem lists, thorough investigation and development of treatment plans utilizing evidence based medicine as determined by review and analysis of current medical literature.
-The course also includes assigned readings and exercises.
-Pre-requisites: MPA500, MPA501, MPA502, MPA510, MPA511, MPA512, MPA513, MPA520, MPA522, MPA523, MPA524, MPA525, MPA526, MPA531, MPA531, MPA532, MPA533, MPA534, MPA534, MPA535, MPA538, MPA539, MPA540, MPA543, MPA544
+This includes proper data collection through history and physical examination, formulation of accurate problem lists, and thorough investigation and development of treatment plans utilizing evidence-based medicine as determined by review and analysis of current medical literature.
+Prerequisites: Successful completion of all didactic year courses